 That is why Puritan’s Pride® has combined them in one formula for your convenience.
 Just two daily caplets deliver 1,500 mg of glucosamine HCl and 1,200 mg of chondroitin sulfate for those looking for the full benefits of both these sought-after ingredients.

-We know staying active is an important part of a healthy lifestyle and at Puritan’s Pride® we want to help you care for your joints so you can stay on the move.
-One way to do that is with joint supplements featuring a combination of glucosamine and chondroitin.
-Both are naturally found within our joints where they are part of the complex connective tissue structure that is responsible for cushioning joints.*
+We know staying active is an important part of a healthy lifestyle.
+Both Glucosamine and Chondroitin are naturally found within our joints where they are part of the complex connective tissue structure that is responsible for cushioning joints*

 Individual Results May Vary.

 Roughly 1 out of every 5 adults in the US has concerns about joint comfort.